tihmstar/ps4-kexec702/README.md

 Alternatively, you can add `-DDO_NOT_REMAP_RWX` to CFLAGS to disable this feature, if you have already taken care of page permissions for the code.

+If you use a compiler toolchain that have a special prefix you can declare it by passing TOOLCHAIN_PREFIX option to the Makefile like this:

+    make TOOLCHAIN_PREFIX='amd64-marcel-freebsd9.0-'

 ## Usage

 The code is designed to be completely standalone.
 There is a single entry point: